rocket-pool/rocketpool-research/DecisionAnalysis.md

 To counter-act this natural incentive, the Rocket Pool protocol would need apply a penalty if node operators do not share fees or MEV (if possible).

-With this option, a dishonest node operator would experience, at least, 8 years of reduced returns.
+With this option, a dishonest node operator would experience, at least, **11 years** of reduced returns.

 ![Penalty - Decision Matrix](DecisionMatrix-Penalty.png)